pitt-crc/lmas-manifests/triton-multimodel-endpoint/README.md

 In the previous steps, we downloaded the falcon-7b model from hugging face when we launched the Triton server.
 We can avoid this lengthy download process in subsequent runs by loading cached models into Triton.
-By default, the provided `model.py` files will cache the falcon and persimmon models in their respective directories within the `model_repository` folder.
+By default, the provided `model.py` files will cache the falcon and llama models in their respective directories within the `model_repository` folder.
 This is accomplished by setting the `TRANSFORMERS_CACHE` environmental variable.
 To set this environmental variable for an abtitrary model, include the following lines in your `model.py` **before** importing the 'transformers' module, making sure to replace